 Boeshield T 9 and WD 40 are the most popular lubricants available on the market.
 WD 40 is slightly cheaper than the two Boeshield T 9.
 Which one should you get?

 Boeshield T 9

-In addition, Boeshield T 9 is capable of penetrating deep into tight crevices and joints.
+In addition, Boeshield T 9 can penetrate deep into tight crevices and joints.
 It removes dirt and old lubricants along with moisture away.
-Boeshield T 9 was originally developed by The Boeing Company for aircraft components.
+Boeshield T 9 was initially developed by The Boeing Company for aircraft components.

-WD 40 is a multi-purpose lubricant that is very popular because of the affordability and versatility.
-The product comes in a bottle that is equipped with a permanently attached hinged straw that allows for easy and precise applications.
-The lubricant also dries into a protective layer that provides effects for weeks as well.
+WD 40 is a multi-purpose lubricant that is very popular because of its affordability and versatility.
+The product comes in a bottle equipped with a permanently attached hinged straw, allowing easy and precise applications.
+The lubricant also dries into a protective layer that provides effects for weeks.
 Besides reducing friction, it also displaces and prevents moisture.
-It is also very powerful for removing grease and grime.
+It is also mighty for removing grease and grime.

 Boeshield T 9 Vs WD 40